-The Nikon D700 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in July 2008 and October 2016.
+The Nikon D700 and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in July 2008 and October 2016.
 The D700 is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D700) and an APS-C sensor.
-The Nikon has a resolution of 12.1 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on a full frame (D700) and an APS-C (A6500) sensor.
+The Nikon has a resolution of 12.1 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (56 percent) than the Nikon D700.
 Moreover, the A6500 is substantially lighter (58 percent) than the D700.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D700) and the Sony E-Mount Lens Catalog (A6500).
 Mirrorless cameras, such as the A6500, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the D700 gets 1000 shots out of its EN-EL3e battery, while the A6500 can take 350 images on a single charge of its NP-FW50 power pack.
 The power pack in the A6500 can be charged via the USB port, which can be very convenient when travelling.